lilkimchi/media-metrics-YouTube-analyzer/README.md

-# Sentiment Analysis on YouTube Comments
 <img src='visualizations/Title.png' width=700>

 ## Description
-Create a business intelligence dashboard with multi-channel metrics to compare KPIs.
-Analyze YouTube comments using sentiment analysis
+* A business intelligence dashboard using Tableau<br/>
+* A YouTube video metrics analyzer<br/>
+* NLP sentiment analysis on YouTube comments<br/>

-## Inspiration
+## Introduction
-This was inspired by a project I was working on for ARTE as an analyst and consultant.
-I wanted to automate tasks to tidy data, unify it into one stakeholder reporting tool, and use data sources available to analyze content performance.
-I extracted channel and video statistics with the help of the YT Data API and performed sentiment analysis to find how viewers felt about videos and content.
+This was inspired by a project I had previously worked on for a German-French media company as an analyst and consultant to help them make more data-informed decisions.
+This time, I wanted to take the data possibilities further with the power of Python and machine learning!

+I used Python to automate tasks: to tidy data, unify it into one stakeholder reporting tool, and to use the data sources available to analyze content performance.
+I extracted channel and video statistics with the help of the YouTube Data API and performed sentiment analysis to find how viewers felt about videos and content.

+# Question
+What makes a program a success?

+To go beyond just the number of views, be a broadcast company that goes beyond broadcasting and instead listen to what your viewers are saying.
+Machine learning can add value to improve content and uncover viewer sentiment.
+Natural language processing reveals positive, negative, or neutral attributes.

 ## Features
-1. Compare channel KPIs such as video count, views, duration, un-/clickable link count and video tags and show visualizations<br/>
+1. Compare channel KPIs such as video count, views, duration, un-/clickable link count and video tags<br/>
-2. Analyse video comments and sentiments
+2. Analyze video comments and sentiments

 ## Installation and Requirements
 You need the YouTube API key for this (I don't include mine)<br/>